Please note that this module is not available to students studying on a short-credit basis (i.e., Erasmus and term/year abroad students).

 This module appears in:

-Please note that this module is only available to single-honours and joint-honours students on the BA History and BA War Studies/Military History programmes.
+Please note that this module is only available to single-honours and joint-honours students on the BA in History and BA in Military History programmes.
 It is not available as a Wild module, nor is it available to short-credit students.

 Method of assessment